ToineSayan/wikivitals-lvl5-04-2022/README.md

 # wikivitals-lvl5-dataset
-A dataset built from Wikivitals articles
+A dataset built from vitals articles of Wikipedia - Level 5

 ## Description of the dataset